zongronghuang/crud_restaurant_list/README.md

 ## Getting Started
 ---
 This mini web project is a web app for managing a personal collection of favorite restaurants.
-You can add, delete, and search restaurants, or display restaurant information.[<sup>1</sup>](#1)
+You can add, delete, sort, and search restaurants, or display restaurant information.[<sup>1</sup>](#1)

 This project is dependent on the following packages: